yahoo/OneMobileSDK-playground-ios/README.md

 The player controls are shown under several well-established circumstances.
 This includes whenever the video is paused, such as before a video starts (with AutoPlay off) or while buffering, after any video finishes (with AutoPlay off), or after all videos linked to the player finish.
 They also will display (fade in) on demand whenever a video is tapped.
 If a video is actively playing, the controls will automatically hide (fade out) after a predetermined number of seconds.
 At any time the controls are shown, they can be quickly hidden by tapping on the video (not over a button, of course).

 The default player controls UX implementation includes 4 optional app-specific sidebar buttons.
 You can set any or all of these to use as you see fit.
 This was built to allow for app-specific video overlay customization in anticipation for up to 4 new behaviors.
 Because these 4 sidebar buttons are built right into the default controls UX, they will automatically fade in/out with the rest of the video controls.
 There is no need to handle any of that logic or attempt to synchronize to the animation timings.

+We also think that there should be more gestures that will help users interact with our player.
+One of these is a double tap gesture.
+By doing double tap in the empty space of the player, the user will be able to change video gravity from aspect fit to aspect fill.
+This gesture won't have any conflicts with controls show/hide gesture.

 The complete implementation of the default player controls UX is open-source and provided to serve as an implementation sample of its own.
 Feel free to inspect it, copy it, modify it at will.